sleemburg/hlmon/README.md

 As I want to become a fluent python coder, I will rewrite the code in python as soon as I get to it.

+# Installation

+Clone this repository to the system you want to run it on.
+It can run as any user, as long as the user is able to run certain commands, for example with the help of sudo.

+Note that I run it as root within unpriviliged, dedicated Proxmox containers.

+Then copy the hlmon/config/hlmon-config-example.php file to hlmon/config/hlmon.php and edit the hlmon/config/hlmon.php so it reflects your situation.
+The example config file is annotated and should be self documenting.

+The hlmon/examples contains some example scripts that may be of use.

+So in short:

+    [ -d /opt ] || mkdir -m02775 /opt
+    cd /opt && git clone https://github.com/sleemburg/hlmon.git
+    cd hlmon
+    cp config/hlmon-config-example.php config/hlmon.php
+    vi config/hlmon.php # adjust to you liking

+After that the systemd hlmon unit file can be installed and enabled with

+    bash examples/hlmon-unit.sh

 # Known Issues

 I am still working on multiple 'route' up/down commands and multiple 'command'